Planck 2013 results. XVI. Cosmological parameters

 The rate of energy release, $dE/dt$, per unit volume by a relic annihilating DM particle is given by

 where $p_{\rm ann}$ is, in principle, a function of redshift $z$, defined as

 where $\langle\sigma v\rangle$ is the thermally averaged annihilation cross-section, $m_\chi$ is the mass of the DM particle, $\rho_{\rm c}$ is the critical density of the Universe today, $g$ is a degeneracy factor equal to $1/2$ for Majorana particles and $1/4$ for Dirac particles (in the following, constraints will refer to Majorana particles), and the parameter $f(z)$ indicates the fraction of energy which is absorbed {\it overall} by the gas at redshift $z$.
-We note that the presence of the brackets in $\langle\sigma v\rangle$ denote a thermal average over the velocity distribution of particles.

 In Eq.~(\ref{pann}), the factor $f(z)$ depends on the details of the annihilation process, such as the mass of the DM particle and the annihilation channel \cite[see e.g.,][]{Slatyer:2009yq}.
 The functional shape of $f(z)$ can be taken into account using generalized parameterizations \citep{Finkbeiner:2011dx,Hutsi:2011vx}.
 However, as shown in \cite{Galli:2011rz}, \cite{Giesen:2012rp}, and \cite{Finkbeiner:2011dx} it is possible to neglect the redshift dependence of $f(z)$ to first approximation, since current data shows very little sensitivity to variations of this function.
 The effects of DM annihilation can therefore be well parameterized by a single constant parameter, $p_{\rm ann}$, that encodes the dependence on the properties of the DM particles.